Logan-Roelofs/Reverse-shell/README.md

 # Reverse-shell
-Linux Revers shell... work in progress in order to make this an .exe file use the progaram "pyinstaller" Inorder to make this program run on a desired windos micine use pyinstall to crate an exicutible file. optionaly use pyinstalls iminge code imbedder inorder to make the exicutible look like a png.
+Linux Reverse shell... work in progress in order to make this a .exe file using the program "pyinstaller" In order to make this program run on a desired windows machine use py install to create an executable file. optionally use pyinstaller impinge code imbedder in order to make the executable look like a png.

 request ctypes and mss